 How does NC compare to neighboring states for salaries?

 NC salaries are generally lower than Virginia (which benefits from federal contractor wages near DC) but comparable to South Carolina and Georgia for most occupations.
-NC's flat 4.25% tax rate is lower than Virginia's top rate of 5.75% and South Carolina's top rate of 6.5%, meaning take-home pay comparisons often favor NC even when gross salaries are similar.
+NC's flat 3.99% tax rate is lower than Virginia's top rate of 5.75% and South Carolina's top rate of 6.5%, meaning after-tax pay comparisons often favor NC even when gross salaries are similar.

 Does NC have a gender pay gap?

 Yes — like all US states, NC has a measurable gender pay gap.
-BLS data consistently shows women in NC earning approximately 82–85 cents per dollar earned by men in comparable roles, with variation by industry and occupation.
+BLS data consistently shows women in NC earning approximately 82–85 cents per dollar earned by men in comparable roles.
 The gap is narrowest in healthcare and education; widest in finance and executive roles.